anandsinghkunwar/nachos-extened/cs330assignment1/nachos/code/Readme.txt

 parent's address space and then the parent's address space is copied byte-by-byte to the newly allocated space.
-In the system call, we create a new thread object called childThread and append it to the current thread's aliveChildProcesses list.Then we construct an address space for it according to the above description, and attach that space to the thread.
+In the system call, we create a new thread object called childThread and append it to the current thread's aliveChildProcesses list.
+Then we construct an address space for it according to the above description, and attach that space to the thread.
 We advanced the program counters and then copy this context to the child's context.
 Then we set the return value register in the parent thread and the child thread to